 Later in that same century, however, Swiss architect Ernesto Korrodi elaborated a restoration project in which he tried to keep faithful to the medieval imaginary.
 In reality, this meant he followed architectural clues from the casle’s remains to which he added some bits and pieces from his own imagination and aesthetic taste.

 The restoration works were not always peaceful.
-Some believed that, becase there was very little knowledge of the original strucutre, the ruins should just be left alone.
+Some believed that, becase there was very little knowledge of the original structure, the ruins should just be left alone.
 Portuguese writer Ramalho Ortigão, for example, claimed that “all restoration is destruction”.
 The works continued, however, well into the 1990’s, although Korrodi’s original view of the castle’s restoration was, at some point, abandoned.